 Users can link to related documents, save and email documents, view documents in a split-screen with their search results, or run multiple searches simultaneously.
 Search results can be viewed as the top three results listed in each category.
 Additionally, the easy-to-use browse tree enables users to easily find documents.
 Moreover, Tracker News is an automatic daily search for important news articles of interests.
 These articles can be emailed to the user.
 Finally, research folders allow users to save and store documents for future use.

-The databases are listed alphabetically.
+How Are Databases Organized: The databases are listed alphabetically.
 CCH uses a combination of tabs and lists with checkboxes to organize its database offerings.
 Organization depends on which databases are in the subscription.
 The scope notes provide detailed information about each publication in a database.

-All internet products are offered on an annual subscription basis only.
+Pricing: All internet products are offered on an annual subscription basis only.
 Pricing varies depending upon the number of passwords purchased and the number of users that are allowed to access the service at the same time.

 Technical Information: CCH specifies Microsoft Windows 95/98/ME/NT/2000/XP.
 It recommends a 56 Kb or higher speed internet connection, and Internet Explorer version 5.5 or later, or Netscape version 6.2 or later.

 Training: Wolters Kluwer includes as part of its training access to over 350 online self-study topics for many topics.
 Specialized product training courses, related videos, and documents are also available.
 Many of the trainings often depend on the type of subscription.

 RIA is owned by the Thomson Reuters Corporation.
 RIA Checkpoint is a web-based tax research service that includes a wide range of materials on federal and state tax law.
 Its customers include large tax and accounting firms, large law firms, smaller law firms with tax practices, and law schools.

 What RIA Offers: RIA’s primary product is RIA Checkpoint.
 Some of the U.S. federal materials offered by RIA Checkpoint include: Internal Revenue Code and regulations; Internal Revenue Bulletin; IRS rulings and releases; Tax Court and other tax decisions; pending tax legislation; IRS forms and publications; Federal Tax Coordinator; U.S. Tax Reporter; RIA Federal Tax Handbook; Journal of Corporate Taxation; Taxation for Accountants; Journal of Taxation; daily tax news.
 Some of the state materials offered include: laws and regulations; forms and instructions; tax rates; court decisions; multistate law comparisons; and Journal of Multistate Taxation and Incentives.
 RIA Checkpoint also provides calculators in the areas of: auto; business; credit card; investment; loans; mortgages; personal; retirement; savings; and tax.

 RIA Checkpoint combines primary and secondary sources so that a researcher can examine a primary source, such as a section of the U.S. tax code, and jump quickly to commentary on the source.
 Its service includes access to most of the administrative documents needed by tax researchers.
 This administrative material is available on LexisNexis and Westlaw, but not on VersusLaw.

-RIA Checkpoint’s databases are broken into several divisions.
+How Are Databases Organized: RIA Checkpoint’s databases are broken into several divisions.
 The federal tax product, for example, is divided into Editorial Materials, News/Current Awareness, Primary Source Materials, Legislation (Editorial Analysis and Source Material), and archival material.
 The researcher can, however, search all sources at once.
 Generally, researchers will need training on how to choose the best database for efficient searching.

 Pricing: Potential customers should contact a sales representative for pricing information.
 Contact information is available here.
 Subscription prices vary depending on the individual databases chosen.
 Free trials are available here.